 MMR stands for measles, mumps and rubella (German measles).
 These are three different diseases which are caused by three different viruses.
 The vaccines given to immunise against measles, mumps and rubella are all combined into one injection - the MMR vaccine.

-Two doses of the vaccine are given as part of the routine childhood immunisation in UK.
-The first dose of MMR vaccine is usually given to children aged 12-13 months, and a second dose is given as a pre-school booster.
+Two doses of the vaccine are given as part of the routine childhood immunisation in the UK.
+The first dose of MMR vaccine is usually given to children aged 12-13 months, and a second dose is given as a preschool booster.

 The vaccine is also offered to older children and adults who have not received the two routine doses during childhood.

-The vaccine stimulates your child to make antibodies against the three viruses.
-These antibodies then help to protect your child from illness.
+The vaccine stimulates your child's immune system to make antibodies against the three viruses.
+These antibodies then help to protect your child against infection.

 Before your child is given MMR vaccine, make sure your doctor knows:

-- If your child has been unwell recently or has a high temperature.
+- If your child has been unwell recently or has a high temperature (fever).

 - If your child has previously had an allergic reaction to a vaccine or medicine.